michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Infringement:** Not being aware of the risk incurred against copyright laws isn't tolerate.
 Not respecting the copyrights and intellectual property of author is criminal.
 Who infringes this license agreement, owe to author the subsequent penalities.

-**• Having Rights:** Author only for now, the author's family after his death.
+**• Having Rights:** Author, the author's family after his death, sponsors.